Vice-Admiral Sir Samuel Hood, 1st Bt.1

 Last Edited=28 Jul 2005

-Mary Sophia Bray was born circa 1746.1 She was the daughter of Thomas Bray and Elizabeth Sadleir.1 She married Admiral Sir Alexander Hood, 1st Viscount Bridport of Cricket St. Thomas, son of Reverend Samuel Hood and Mary Hoskins, on 26 June 1788.1 She died on 18 February 1831 at Cricket St. Thomas, Somerset, England.1 Her will was probated in December 1831.1
+Mary Sophia Bray was born circa 1746.1 She was the daughter of Thomas Bray and Elizabeth Sadleir.1 She married Admiral Alexander Hood, 1st Viscount Bridport of Cricket St. Thomas, son of Reverend Samuel Hood and Mary Hoskins, on 26 June 1788.1 She died on 18 February 1831 at Cricket St. Thomas, Somerset, EnglandG.1 Her will was proven (by probate) in December 1831.1

-From 26 June 1788, her married name became Hood.1 As a result of her marriage, Mary Sophia Bray was styled as Baroness Bridport on 14 November 1794.1 As a result of her marriage, Mary Sophia Bray was styled as Viscountess Bridport of Cricket St. Thomas on 16 June 1800.
+From 26 June 1788, her married name became Hood.1 After her marriage, Mary Sophia Bray was styled as Baroness Bridport on 14 November 1794.1 After her marriage, Mary Sophia Bray was styled as Viscountess Bridport of Cricket St. Thomas on 16 June 1800.

 Citations